swilliams11/edgemicro-decorator/README.md

 state     since                    cpu    memory      disk      details
 #0   running   2016-12-13 11:49:49 AM   0.0%   0 of 512M   0 of 1G
 ```

+# PCF Dev
+If you want to quickly setup a Cloud Foundry environment on your local machine, then you
+can use [PCF Dev](https://pivotal.io/pcf-dev) instead.
+Follow the steps [here](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction).
+Once you complete the steps in that tutorial then you can continue with [step 8](#8-upload-edgemicro-decorator) below.
+Keep in mind that the domain for PCF Dev is different than the one below, so be sure to change the domain names in the examples accordingly.

 # Prerequisites
 1. You should have an Apigee Edge account (on-premises or public).